Unboxed-Software/solana-course/content/solana-nft.md

 ### 8. Enable Gatekeeper

-Now that we have our Candy Machine UI working, let's update our Candy Machine to enable a gatekeeper.
+Now that we have our Candy Machine UI working, let's update our Candy Machine to include a gatekeeper.

 Open the `config.json` file and update the `gatekeeper` field to enable CAPTCHA: